Consolidation & Refinancing

 Consolidating loans can extend your repayment period, and may result in lower monthly payments.
 It may also give you access to additional income-driven repayment plans and Public Service Loan Forgiveness.

 |Can't strategize which loans to pay off first: If you pay extra amounts on higher-rate loans, you'll pay less interest overall.
 Consolidation makes you unable to target the highest-rate loan for quicker repayment.|

 Consolidating loans can reset your time limits for loans previously in deferment and forbearance, and can help students get out of default.

 |Potential increase for the total cost of loans: Because you may have a longer period of time to repay, you might make more payments and may pay more in interest.|

-Reach out to the lender of your choice to apply for refinancing.
+If you decide to refinance, reach out to the lender of your choice to apply.

 |Private and federal student loans may be combined: If you have both federal and private loans, you can refinance them with a private lender to streamline repayment.||Strict eligibility requirements: Loan eligibility depends on a number of factors, including financial history, career experience, income, and citizenship.
 There may also be a minimum loan amount required for refinancing.|

 |Potentially lower interest rate: You can qualify for a lower interest rate, which may decrease your monthly payment or the cost of the loan.||Loss of federal benefits (if refinancing federal loans): Private lenders do not offer the same federal repayment plans and refinanced loans are not eligible for federal forgiveness programs.

 |Release a co-signer: If you needed a co-signer to initially apply, you may be able to get a new loan without a co-signer.||Fewer hardship options and faster default: Private lenders do not always offer hardship options such as deferment and forbearance.|